-- 3 You may take any SOC courses for these SOC electives, but two of them must be at the 2XX level. - 4 At least one course in SCKX Scientific Knowledge & Understanding or SCRX Scientific Reasoning must be a 4-credit laboratory course. - 5 Courses in this category will fulfill an additional general education requirement in all of the CSCU baccalaureate programs referenced above.
+You may take any SOC courses for these SOC electives, but two of them must be at the 2XX level.

+4 At least one course in SCKX - Scientific Knowledge & Understanding or SCRX - Scientific Reasoning must be a 4-credit laboratory course.

+- Courses in this category will fulfill an additional general education requirement in all of the CSCU baccalaureate programs referenced above.
 Speak with your advisor about other possible choices.
-To date, courses in the Additional General Education I category are ARTE111 Drawing I, ARTE155 Watercolor I, THRE110 Acting I. Courses in the Additional General Education II category are: POL E102 Introduction to Comparative Politics.
-An updated list of courses can be found here PDF_CSCU Transfer Electives

-NOTE: In order to graduate and be guaranteed admission to a State University or to Charter Oak State College, you must earn an overall 2.0 grade point average.
+To date, courses in the Additional General Education I category are ART\E111 Drawing I, ART\E155 Watercolor I, THR\E110 Acting I. Courses in the Additional General Education II category are: POL\ E102 Introduction to Comparative Politics.
+An updated list of courses can be found here Go page 56 for a list of electives by code. - NOTE: In order to graduate and be guaranteed admission to a State University or to Charter Oak State College, you must earn an overall 2.0 grade point average.

-CSCU Pathway Transfer Degree: Spanish Studies (EG20)
+CSCU Pathway Transfer Degree: Spanish Studies (EG20) \